ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/Scaling Applications and using Services/instructions.md

 In this lab, you will:
 - Scale an application with a ReplicaSet
 - Apply rolling updates to an application
-- Use a ConfigMap and Secret to store information
+- Use a ConfigMap to store application configuration

 # Verify the environment and command line tools
 1. If a terminal is not already open, open a terminal window by using the menu in the editor: `Terminal > New Terminal`.